 Why You Would Care About Keyword Trend Data?

 The reality is, even for a SaaS company or someone selling a B2B product there will be some seasonality in your business.
 Things may slow down in July and August with vacations and may become sluggish again in December.
-If you can identify these trends at the query level (rather than just the "company sales performance" level) you'll be able to:
+If you can identify these search trends at the query level (rather than just the "company sales performance" level) you'll be able to:

 - Create content that speaks to a specific query that will be trending